nicvazquez/mr-robot/README.md

-# bot-discord
+# Discord bot
-Bot para discord desarrollado en Python.

-Prefijo: _
+Prefix: _

-Para ver todos los comandos: _help
+To see all the commands: _help